simonmichael/hledger/hledger/hledger.m4.md

 Amounts for which no suitable market price can be found, are not converted.

-## --infer-market-price: market prices from transactions
+## --infer-market-prices: market prices from transactions

 Normally, market value in hledger is fully controlled by, and requires, [P directives](#declaring-market-prices) in your journal.